Product managers create a lot of documents. Some important, and some even more important. (There is nothing that PMs do that is not important 😜)

 This section should explain the problem in more detail.
 Think of adding screenshots, detailed user flows, diagrams, etc.

-The goal of this section is to help the readers understand the actual problem.
-So feel free to get down and dirty and share as much information you need.
-Feel free to make it technical.
-But maintain a good balance, as the doc will also be read by a non-technical audience.
+The goal of this section is to help readers understand the actual problem.
+So feel free to get down and dirty and share as much information as you need.
+Feel free to make it technical, but maintain a good balance, as a non-technical audience will read the document.

-This section should also include some sense of the cost of development (aka investment required) to create the proposed solution.
+This section should also include some sense of the development cost (aka investment required) to create the proposed solution.

-Typically, one pagers are written early in the life cycle, and you might not have accurate timelines or effort estimates at this time.
+Typically, one-pagers are written early in the life cycle, and you might need accurate timelines or effort estimates.
 That is OK.

-There are times where the one pager is only recommending an experiment.
+There are times when the one-pager only recommends an experiment.

-Or there are times where the proposal has some assumptions built in, and the best way to validate those assumptions is to run an experiment.
+Sometimes, the proposal includes some assumptions; the best way to validate those assumptions is to run an experiment.

-In such case, use this section to share details of the experiment setup, primary, secondary metrics, etc.
+In such a case, use this section to share details of the experiment setup, primary and secondary metrics, etc.

 Success criteria

-This section should include the metrics we intend to use to measure the success
+• This section should include the metrics we intend to measure success.

-This should also include goals for the metrics.
-For example:
+• This should also include goals for the metrics.

 • Primary metric: time to analysis